 In recent years, Paddy has taken a very hands-on approach to managing his forest and progressively got into timber harvesting.
-This includes two commercial firewood thinning, the development of a local firewood supply from his forest and collaborations with the local school for nature education.
+This includes three commercial firewood thinning, the development of a local firewood supply from his forest and collaborations with the local school for nature education.
 "Working in the forest gives me great satisfaction," he says.

 Paddy is opting for CCF management with careful selection of quality trees for retention combined with regular selective thinning to ensure rapid, quality growth.
 "Once you plant hardwoods, CCF management is the natural choice.
 In the long term, I can see also the possibility of developing CCF management into a parkland-style forest with timber production and some level of stock grazing," he adds.

 The forest has benefited over the years from various forestry support schemes such as the Forest Roads Scheme, WIS - Thinning Scheme and the WIS - Continuous Cover Forestry Scheme.
 This scheme will assist with the subsequent thinnings required to transform this young broadleaf plantation into a diverse, continuous production forest.
-The next round of thinning is planned for 2020.

 |Operation||Year||Age||Area treated (ha)||Total volume harvested (m3)||Firewood volume harvested (m3/ha)|